 - 4. Hostels and night shelters

 3. What to expect from us

-Depending on your situation, the officer may take various routes of assistance such as speaking with your friends or family in order to stop an eviction or speaking to your landlord to either stop or delay an eviction.
-This will give you more time to secure alternative accommodation, be provided with financial advice and contact details of support agencies, such as services providing free debt advice.
+- Depending on your situation, the officer may take various routes of assistance such as speaking with your friends or family in order to stop an eviction or speaking to your landlord to either stop or delay an eviction.
+This will give you more time to secure alternative accommodation, seek financial advice and other support.

 Referrals into the private rented sector

 If applicable, the officer can also refer you to our partner organisation NextStep, a professional housing service delivered by YMCA East Surrey.
 It provides assistance with finding suitable private rented accommodation and operates a rent deposit scheme for those who have shown they cannot afford the deposit.
 This is a highly recommended process; successful referrals secure suitable accommodation in the area of choice.
 You are required to search for the accommodation and NextStep will help you secure it.
 This is the only option that gives you choice as to where your next home will be.

 In certain circumstances when other options fail, we may provide you with emergency accommodation (see section 'Who we can help').
 Emergency accommodation could be outside of the borough due to limited availability of emergency housing within the borough and you may be moved again at a later date into temporary accommodation.
 This may be until your case is fully investigated and a decision made with regards to what duty (if any) the Council has to provide accommodation for you.
 If the Council accepts a full homeless duty to your household, you will be given one suitable offer of permanent accommodation in either the private sector or social sector.
 If you refuse the offer then the Council will end its duty to you under homeless legislation.

 If we do not have a duty to offer you permanent accommodation

 We will equip you with the relevant information and guidance to help you secure your own accommodation.
 If applicable, we can also refer you to hostels or supported accommodation.